kzk2000/deephaven-questdb/README.md

-# Deephaven with QuestDB persistent store
+# Deephaven + QuestDB persistent storage
+### TLDR;
-Deephaven Community doesn't currently provide a solution to persist data on a server backend.
-Here we show how we can leverage QuestDB to do it anyway, by
+Deephaven Community doesn't provide built-in connectivity to a DB backend (as of Oct 2022).
+Here, we leverage QuestDB to add that persistence layer, by
 * subscribing to [Cryptofeed](https://github.com/bmoscon/cryptofeed)'s websockets
-* pushing the data onto Kafka to create a stream
+* pushing tick data onto Kafka to create a stream for Deephaven
-* persisting the data in QuestDB
+* persisting all data to QuestDB to collect historical data
-* modifying the Deephaven Community version to access QuestDB via Postgres db connector
+* accessing stream and historical data from the DH UI

-### One-time setup (only do this once a given host!)
+### One-time setup (only required to do once per host!)
 * Create a docker network with dedicated IP range so all docker containers can talk to each other<br>
 ```docker network create --subnet "192.168.0.0/16" dhquestnet```